 The 3620 Walnut Street entrance is normally open to ASC faculty, staff and students from 7:30 a.m. to 11 p.m., Monday to Friday except during holidays, summer and other designated times.
-The weekend hours are from 10a.m. to 6 p.m..
+The weekend hours are Saturday 9 AM to 5PM and Sunday, CLOSED.
 The Main Office hours are 9 a.m. to 5 p.m., Monday to Friday.
 There is no access to the Main Office after hours or during weekends.
 Holiday access schedules are posted just before each holiday period.